Bonding Materials for Titanium & Zirconia Frameworks

 The Science of Surface Texture

-Ceramic Spheres are the mechanical retention element of the CGI Ti/Zi Bonding System.
-When mixed with Bonder Liquid and applied to a framework surface, they are fired at the appropriate temperature and permanently fuse to the substrate.
+Ceramic Spheres are the mechanical retention element of the CGI Ti and Zir Bonding Systems.
+When applied over the Ti opaque mask or Zir Bonder over a framework surface, they are fired at the appropriate temperature and permanently fuse to the substrate.
 The result is a microscale textured surface that functions similarly to sandpaper — dramatically increasing the contact area and interlocking geometry available for composite adhesion.

-For titanium frameworks, the spheres work in combination with Ti Bonder to create a dual retention mechanism — the bonder reduces oxide formation and activates the surface chemically, while the spheres provide the physical geometry for composite or ceramic to lock into.
+For titanium frameworks, the spheres work in combination with Ti Bonder and Ti opaque mask to create a dual retention mechanism — the bonder reduces oxide formation and activates the surface chemically, while the Ti opaque mask covers the alloy completely and the spheres provide the physical geometry for composite or ceramic to lock into.

 The Zir-Bonder system with Ceramic Spheres is particularly useful for full-arch hybrid restorations where composite veneering is used on a zirconia framework.
 Because composite can be added, removed, and repositioned without refiring the framework, the system allows intraoral adjustments and realignments after seating — a significant clinical advantage that fired porcelain cannot offer.